Oyamasiphula/Playing-With-Matches/add-a-button-that-shows-a-new-set-of-random-numbers.md

 # Add a button that shows a new set of random numbers

-> In this task you'll use JavaScript to update the HTML and show random numbers.
+> Use JavaScript to update the HTML and show random numbers.

 ![](./img/5.jpg)